-Leconfield School are committed to maintaining a safeguarding culture that is characterized by openness, trust and transparency in which our values and expected behaviour, as set out in Staff Code of Conduct 2022-2023, are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately.
+Leconfield is committed to maintaining a safeguarding culture that is characterized by openness, trust and transparency in which our values and expected behaviour, as set out in Staff Code of Conduct 2023-2024 are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately.

-At all times, the requirements of KCSiE, 2022, Part Four, will be adhered to and all staff have access to this.
+At all times, the requirements of KCSiE 2023, Part Four, will be adhered to and all staff have access to this.